Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Introduction

-Furthermore, we design an algorithm, termed Hierarchical Cluster–Class Matching (HCCM), to automatically interpret the hierarchical representation clusters visualised in the dendrogram.
-Specifically, HCCM identifies, in a one-to-one manner, which representation clusters can be most suitably matched to the predefined representation divisions of different classes\footnote{The predefined representation division of a class, refers to the set of all representations in the dataset whose corresponding model inputs belong to a certain predefined semantic class.} Fig.~\ref{fig:HCCM_intro} illustrates the interpretations offered by the HCCM method in general.
-It shows seven exemplar representation clusters with hierarchical relationships.
-As an example, `cluster 5' is interpreted as the `UK' semantic class considering representations inside `cluster 5' match the best with a predefined representation division belonging to the `UK' class. `cluster 6' is interpreted as the semantic class of `UK\&male' or `UK and male' because representations in this cluster match the best with the predefined representation division belonging to both the `UK' semantic class and the `male' semantic class simultaneously.
-We refer to the semantic class of an individual modifier (e.g. `UK') as an \textit{individual semantic class}, and the semantic class of an intersective modifier~\cite{morzycki2016modification}—that is, a logical conjunction such as `UK\&male'—as an and-logic-based \textit{conjunctive semantic class}.
+HCCM requires network representations to be pre-labelled into classes, where representations of the same class form a \textit{predefined representation division}.
+On this bais, HCCM performs pairwise matching between hierarchical representation clusters and predefined representation divisions, identifying the best-matched representation cluster for each predefined representation division.
+As shown in Fig.~\ref{fig:HCCM_intro}, HCCM interprets `cluster 5' as the UK class, considering representations inside `cluster 5' best match with the predefined representation division of the UK class. `cluster 6' is interpreted as the UK\&male semantic class, since representations inside `cluster 6' best match the predefined division whose representations belong to both UK and male classes simultaneously.
+HCCM refers to the semantic class serving as an individual modifier (e.g. UK) as the \textit{individual semantic class}, and those forming a conjunction~\cite{morzycki2016modification, boole1854investigation} of different individual semantic classes based on and-logic (e.g. UK\&male) as the \textit{conjunctive semantic class}.

-Lastly, inspired by Liebig's law of the minimum~\cite{de1994liebig}—which states that the overall performance of a system is limited by its most restrictive factor—we propose a new metric, termed the \textit{Liebig score} (L-score), to quantify the matching degree in HCCM.
-Fig.~\ref{fig:FvsLscore} illustrates the difference between the traditional F-score and the L-score when matching `cluster 5' with the UK class.
-In the left panel, the F-score is calculated as the harmonic mean of 0.81 precision and 0.73 recall, which conceals the fact that recall is the limiting factor.
-By contrast, the L-score in the right panel directly reflects the 0.73 recall.
-This allows the red annotation to be interpreted: the matching performance is constrained by the 27\% of UK samples not retrieved by cluster 5.
-The ability to provide a diagnostic interpretation of matching performance is the reason for designing the L-score metric.
+Notably, HCCM provides a new metric, termed the \textit{Liebig score} (L-score), to quantify the matching degree, instead of using the conventional F-score, which is determined by the harmonic mean of recall and precision.
+The design of L-score is inspired by Liebig's law of the minimum~\cite{de1994liebig}, which states that the overall performance of a system is limited by its most restrictive factor.
+As illustrated in the right panel of Fig.~\ref{fig:FvsLscore}, a 0.73 L-score-based matching degree is directly determined by the limiting factor, i.e., the 0.73 recall, interpreted as the 27\% of samples belonging to the UK class that are not retrieved by `cluster 5'.
+In contrast, the left panel of Fig.~\ref{fig:FvsLscore} shows that a 0.77 F-score-based matching degree is determined by the harmonic mean of the 0.73 recall and 0.81 precision, but what this harmonic mean represents is hard to interpret~\cite{christen2023review}.